riceball1/riceball1/README.md

 ### My name is Dana Ng

-- 🔭 I'm currently completing courses on frontend, backend, and react native.
+- 🔭 I'm currently completing coursera certificates focused on frontend, backend, and react native.
 - 🌱 I’m currently learning GraphQL, TypeScript, Frontend Security, Performance, Cypress.io, Systems Design, Algorithims, Data Visualization, AI/Machine Learning, Blockchain
 - 👯 I’m looking to collaborate on some kind of fitness app
 - 🤔 I’m looking for help with understanding more about systems design, testing, performance, and advanced frontend and cyber security